RosettaCommons/documentation/application_documentation/swa-rna-loop.md

 -   The enumerative nature of the method makes the full-calculation quite computationally expensive, requiring for example 15,000 CPU hours to build a single 6-nucleotides RNA loop.
 Is is therfore infeasible to perform the full-calculation on a single desktop/laptop computer.
 Instead the full-calculation is feasible only on a high-performance computer clusters.

 -   The missing RNA loop needs to be single-stranded.
-The longest loop succesfully tested thus far is 10 nucleotides in length (see referenced paper for details).
+The longest loop successfully tested thus far is 10 nucleotides in length (see referenced paper for details).

 -   Currently, the method only optimize the conformation of the missing RNA loop.
-The coordinates of the surrounding nucleotides inherited from [u'template\_PDB'] are fixed during the entire modeling process.
+The coordinates of the surrounding nucleotides inherited from [template\_PDB](#Required-file) are fixed during the entire modeling process.

--   Due to memory limitations, the full-length structure should not exceed 100 nucleotides [this includes the surrounding nucleotides inherited from [u'template\_PDB'] ].
+-   Due to memory limitations, the full-length structure should not exceed 100 nucleotides [this includes the surrounding nucleotides inherited from [template\_PDB](#Required-file) ].

 Modes
 =====